Voters in Serbia sharply divided into pro and anti Vucic camps before ‘corona elections’ | bne IntelliNews

 Just a few days before the regular parliamentary elections on June 21, voters in Serbia are sharply divided between those who support and those who oppose the country’s President Aleksandar Vucic, who is also president of the ruling Serbian Progressive Party (SNS).

-While Vucic’s name won’t be on the ballot he is the reason why many Serbians vote for the SNS, as well a reason for others to vote against it.
+While Vucic’s name won’t be on the candidate list, he is the reason why many Serbians vote for the SNS, as well a reason for others to vote against it.
 As president, Vucic cannot run for a seat in the parliament but his name can be used for his party’s campaign.

 Serbian society has been divided for centuries, and remains so.
 In a worrying development, both sides are now moving to the extremes and are ready to fight anyone who expresses an opposing view.